Mortgage rate locks: 5 questions to ask

 - Have I compared lenders?

 As a homebuyer, you’ve gone through the arduous process of viewing properties, making a purchase offer and completing your mortgage application.
-You are approved for a low interest rate and go to sleep happy.
+You found a low mortgage rate and even got approved.
+You go to sleep happy.
 The next day, however, interest rates have jumped half a percentage point and you’re suddenly looking at a significantly more expensive home loan.
 Now, your lender may require that you make a larger down payment or worse yet, determine that you no longer qualify for the costlier loan.

 Homebuyers can avoid this scenario by using a mortgage rate lock.